jeffhammond/blog/Finnish_language.md

 For example, one should learn to pronounce one's address properly, for the purposes of providing it to taxi drivers.

-Note that the sound of one letter and two letters is meaningful, for both vowels and consonants.
+Note that the sound of one letter and two letters is meaningful, for both vowels and consonants, as demonstrated above with tapan/tapaan.
-For example, väri=color and vaari=grandpa
-(this is not the best example because "a" and "ä" are different letters, but I can't think of a better example right now).
 You also need to pronounce double-t and double-k properly, since these are part of two different syllables.
 For example, bank=pankki, which is pronounced pank-ki.